 Cannabidiol, or CBD, is a chemical compound from the hemp plant which is known for its numerous health benefits.
-Unlike marijuana, hemp contains high amounts of cannabidiol and very little tetrahydrocannabinol (THC), which is the mind-altering active ingredient in cannabis(18).
+Unlike marijuana, hemp contains high amounts of cannabidiol and very little tetrahydrocannabinol (THC), which is the mind-altering active ingredient in Cannabis(17).

-Since CBD can engage the ECS in a positive manner, it is possible for the compound to influence bodily functions that have to do with managing inflammation, pain, anxiety, immunity, and more(21).
+Since CBD can engage the ECS in a positive manner, it is possible for the compound to influence bodily functions that have to do with managing inflammation, pain, anxiety, immunity, and more(20).
 This same concept is what makes health experts believe that dogs, along with other animals, can use CBD for its therapeutic properties.

-Kevin Boehnke, Ph.D., a research investigator from Michigan, states that although there are no published clinical trials yet on CBD for pain, ongoing preclinical studies have so far shown that it can reduce inflammation and work as a painkiller in animals(22).
+Kevin Boehnke, Ph.D., a research investigator from Michigan, states that although there are no published clinical trials yet on CBD for pain, ongoing preclinical studies have so far shown that it can reduce inflammation and work as a painkiller in animals(21).

 In 2020, a study on twenty healthy dogs revealed that the canines could tolerate escalating doses of CBD oil formulations even when taken orally.
-Additionally, researchers also learned that the CBD-predominant oil was safer for the dogs to consume than the product that had more THC content(23).
+Additionally, researchers also learned that the CBD-predominant oil was safer for the dogs to consume than the product that had more THC content(22).

 There are still no FDA-approved products for dogs today, so it is imperative that owners talk with their veterinarian first before deciding to introduce CBD to their pets.
 A recommended dosage chart for dogs is also not available at this time.

 The American Kennel Club mentions that although there is no scientific proof of harmful reactions from dogs consuming CBD, there are still possible side effects based on how the chemical affects humans.
-Dry mouth, drowsiness, and lowered blood flow pressure are some assumptions by experts on the adverse health effects of CBD on canines(24).
+Dry mouth, drowsiness, and lowered blood flow pressure are some assumptions by experts on the adverse health effects of CBD on canines(23).

 Osteoarthritis joint health or musculoskeletal inflammation is the common cause for veterinarians to prescribe adult or baby aspirin to a doggy.
-It can also treat other problems such as fever and heartworm in canines.

 Despite this prevalence, the medication is not the safest choice since it can lead to poisoning in dogs that have kidney failure disorders, low blood proteins, or are using other steroids or NSAIDs.